Howdy folks! Welcome to Austin, Texas!

 Zilker Park, on which the Barton Springs Pool is located, to which admission is free, is an ideal place to explore after a few laps.

-From its soft, shady paths to its glimmering koi pool, a visit to the Zilker Botanical Garden feels a bit like a trip to fairyland, and a family day with the kids to this park is a sure delight.
+From its soft, shady paths to its glimmering koi pool, a visit to the Zilker Botanical Garden feels a bit like a trip to fairyland, and a family day with the kids at this park is a pure delight.

-The best time to visit is early spring, when the flowers in the botanical park are in full bloom.
+The best time to visit is early spring, when the flowers in the botanical park bloom.

 Opposite Barton Springs Pool and Zilker Park lies the Umlauf Sculpture Garden and Museum.